 Storing snow to start the season early in Lapland ski resorts

-White, UV‑tolerant fleece protects snow piles over summer, enabling reliable early‑autumn openings and cleaner snow quality
+White, UV‑tolerant fleece protects snow piles over summer, enabling reliable early‑autumn openings and cleaner snow quality.

 The Challenge